LatheosMod/Craftworx-A17/README.md

 Installing the mod:

-Download the archive, then unpack and copy the contents of Craftworx-master into your \Steam\SteamApps\common\7 Days To Die\, and the files will go where they need to go.
+Download the archive, then unpack and copy Data and Mod folders from Craftworx-master into your \Steam\SteamApps\common\7 Days To Die\, and the files will go where they need to go.

 While designed for single player games, the mod *should* work on servers with a minimum of hassle.